 |Important Prerequisites||High school diploma or equivalent; may require applicants to have graduated in the top half of their high school class|

-Online Biomedical Technician Associate's Degree Program Overview
+Biomedical Technician Associate Degree

-An associate's degree in biomedical electronics is the most common academic credential held by BMETs.
+An associate degree in biomedical electronics is the most common academic credential held by BMETs.
 Students are trained in the design, construction and maintenance of electronic circuits in addition to the theory, principles, proper operation, application, maintenance and repair of biomedical equipment.
 Program applicants are required to hold a high school diploma or its equivalent.
 In many cases, they must have graduated in the upper half of their secondary school class.

 Program Information and Requirements

-The program leading to an associate's degree typically takes two years to complete.
+The program leading to an associate degree typically takes two years to complete.
 All courses are transferable toward a Bachelor of Science in Biomedical Engineering Technology.
 Additional courses, amounting to another two years of study, are required to earn the baccalaureate degree.